PeterShinners/comp/design/overview.md

   one of the namespace names that start with a leading dot (`!ctx`)

 Remember that structures and all values are immutable read only data.
-The assignment operator will use the assignments as a way to modify the original values into a newly created, immutable structure with the assigned changes applied.
+The assignment operator is only used to create new values.
+The assignment provides several high level ways to derive a new structure based on the contents of the original.

 The assignment operator is also used syntactically in all the keyword operators that define new values.
 These have special meanings based on the definition of